 Hunting laws and Florida's hunting regulations are designed to help protect people and wildlife.
-Let's take a moment to review the important points of this chapter.
+Let's take a moment to review the important points of this module.

 - Originally hunting laws were enacted to help protect wildlife from market hunting.
 Today, they are made to protect others, wildlife, and give a fair opportunity for all hunters to take game.